265: The CFG Language

 res))outer

-And due to return-variable scoping, the first finally cannot simply be left out because the entry block would no longer post-dominate an introduction of the res return variable:
+And due to the post-dominance rule for the definition made by return, the enclosing defer cannot simply be left out because the entry block would no longer be post-dominated by a definition of the CFG variable res:

 (let ([res 'outer]